 Will I be able to walk around as I labor?

 If you have a low-risk pregnancy, you may be allowed to walk around during labor.
 This decision will be made based on your pregnancy risk factors and fetal well-being as determined during fetal monitoring.
 If you wish to walk in labor, and it is safe to do so, the nurse can ask your provider for approval.

 How can my partner participate in the birth experience?

 We recognize that your partner is your biggest fan and coach during labor and delivery.
-During the COVID-19 pandemic, you still are able to have one support person on hand through your big event.
 The nursing staff will give that person options to participate based on your situation.
 These may include massage, helping with relaxation techniques, cutting the cord after delivery, and/or assisting with baby’s first bath, diapering and other infant care tasks.

 What is a doula, and do I have to notify the hospital in advance if I plan to have a doula on hand for delivery?

 Expectant parents often find the support of a doula to be helpful.
 Doulas are trained in providing emotional and physical support and helping women to carry out their birth plans.
 Doulas can be hired sometime during the pregnancy.

 I’m having twins.
 What may be different during my delivery?